neondatabase-labs/stytch-nextjs-neon-rls-authorize/README.md

 STYTCH_SECRET="YOUR_STYTCH_SECRET"
 ```

+9. Run `npm run drizzle:generate` or `bun run drizzle:generate` to generate the migrations
-9. Run `npm run drizzle:migrate` or `bun run drizzle:migrate` to apply the migrations
+10. Run `npm run drizzle:migrate` or `bun run drizzle:migrate` to apply the migrations
-10. Run `npm run dev` or `bun run dev`
+11. Run `npm run dev` or `bun run dev`
-11. Open your browser and go to `http://localhost:3000`
+12. Open your browser and go to `http://localhost:3000`
-12. Login and play around!
+13. Login and play around!